Eric B. Ford

 About

-My research centers around exoplanets, with long-term goals of improving our understanding of planet formation and the dynamical evolution of planetary systems.
-My research group includes both theoretical modeling of planetary systems and interpretation of exoplanet observations.
-I emphasize the interface between theory and observation, including techniques for characterizing extrasolar planets, the statistical analysis of extrasolar planet observations, methodology for exoplanet demographics, and the efficient design of extrasolar planet surveys.
-I collaborate with leading planet surveys, including NASAβs Kepler mission, the Habitable Zone Planet Finder (HPF) and NEID science teams.
-Ultimately, my research aims to improve our understanding of planet formation & evolution, both in our Solar System and in general.
+My research centers around exoplanets, with the long-term goal of improving our understanding of planet formation and the dynamical evolution of planetary systems.
+We emphasize the interface between theory and observation, incorporating a variety of techniques for characterizing extrasolar planets, statistical methods for analyzing extrasolar planet observations and exoplanet demographics, and the approaches for improving the design of extrasolar planet surveys.
+Ultimately, my research aims to improve our understanding of planet formation & evolution, both in our Solar System and beyond.

 Research Interests